-Although credit inclusion is a core theme of this study, most of the policy focus on consumer credit has involved legislation and codes to prevent irresponsible lending/boff@amingn addressing problems among borrowers who have encountered repayment difficulties for various reasons While these aspects are important, in our experience credit inclusion is largely seen in policy terms as one which can be resolved primarily through banking inclusion, hence the focus on basic bank accounts as "gateways" to affordable borrowing as discussed below.
-Traditionally, credit unions have been viewed within society as the main vehicle for the provision of low-cost and affordable borrowing to those otherwise excluded, but legislative and regulatory requirements - albeit arguably well intentioned from a financial stability perspective - have many believe curtailed their ability to do just that in recent Qeatis uning dependence on licensed moneylenders provides support for such claims.
+Although credit inclusion is a core theme of this study, most of the policy focus on consumer credit has involved legislation and codes to prevent irresponsible lending/borrowing, and on addressing problems among borrowers who have encountered repayment difficulties for various reasons.
+While these aspects are important, in our experience credit inclusion is largely seen in policy terms as one which can be resolved primarily through banking inclusion, hence the focus on basic bank accounts as "gateways" to affordable borrowing as discussed below.
+Traditionally, credit unions have been viewed within society as the main vehicle for the provision of low-cost and affordable borrowing to those otherwise excluded, but legislative and regulatory requirements - albeit arguably well intentioned from a financial stability perspective - have many believe curtailed their ability to do just that in recent years.
+Continuing dependence on licensed moneylenders provides support for such claims.

-Among notable attempts to address this issue are two reviewed later in this study, namely the Personal Microcredit/'It Makes Sense' Loans Initiative overseen by a high-level stakeholder group, and an independent civil society initiative operating on a more localised fluating example is a loan fund operated through MABS Services (referred to as a MABS Loan Guarantee Fund), which has become little used in recent years that a dedicated review of the Fund is proposed for the end of the year, we exclude it from our deliberations here.
+Among notable attempts to address this issue are two reviewed later in this study, namely the Personal Microcredit/'It Makes Sense' Loans Initiative overseen by a high-level stakeholder group, and an independent civil society initiative operating on a more localised basis.
+A further example is a loan fund operated through MABS Services (referred to as a MABS Loan Guarantee Fund), which has become little used in recent years.
+Given that a dedicated review of the Fund is proposed for the end of the year, we exclude it from our deliberations here.

-Access to basic banking is also seen in policy terms as the pathway to ensuring that people can avail of electronic payment facilities in line with the government's National Payments Plan designed primarily with regard to economic benefits in terms of increased competitiveness and efficiency while also embodying social dimensions in terms of enhanced financial in&usion.
+Access to basic banking is also seen in policy terms as the pathway to ensuring that people can avail of electronic payment facilities in line with the government's National Payments Plan designed primarily with regard to economic benefits in terms of increased competitiveness and efficiency while also embodying social dimensions in terms of enhanced financial inclusion.
 Payment alternatives have further emerged over the years, with the Household Budget Scheme, BillPay, and Utility Prepayment Meters each offering options to those without access to mainstream banking facilities, and each is reviewed below.

-In this section, we focus primarily on the learning from the one financial inclusion initiative to specifically address the issue in the round and to have incorporated marginalised group (including of how credit unions can play a societal role as regards what it refers to as "social lending".
+In this section, we focus primarily on the learning from the one financial inclusion initiative to specifically address the issue in the round and to have incorporated marginalised group (including

+The report of the government-established Commission on Credit Unions (2012) contains recommendations in terms of how credit unions can play a societal role as regards what it refers to as "social lending".